Walmart (NYSE:WMT) Shares Down 0.2% Following Insider Selling

-Specifically, EVP John D. Rainey sold 3,000 shares of the company’s stock in a transaction on Tuesday, October 1st.
-The shares were sold at an average price of $80.97, for a total value of $242,910.00.
-Following the sale, the executive vice president now directly owns 381,165 shares of the company’s stock, valued at $30,862,930.05.
-This represents a 0.00 % decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP John R. Furner sold 13,125 shares of the firm’s stock in a transaction on Thursday, September 26th.
+Specifically, EVP John D. Rainey sold 3,000 shares of the business’s stock in a transaction that occurred on Tuesday, October 1st.
+The stock was sold at an average price of $80.97, for a total value of $242,910.00.
+Following the completion of the sale, the executive vice president now owns 381,165 shares in the company, valued at $30,862,930.05.
+The trade was a 0.00 % decrease in their position.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, EVP John R. Furner sold 13,125 shares of Walmart stock in a transaction that occurred on Thursday, September 26th.
 The stock was sold at an average price of $81.04, for a total transaction of $1,063,650.00.
-Following the transaction, the executive vice president now directly owns 606,165 shares of the company’s stock, valued at approximately $49,123,611.60.
-This represents a 0.00 % decrease in their ownership of the stock.
+Following the transaction, the executive vice president now directly owns 606,165 shares in the company, valued at $49,123,611.60.
+This trade represents a 0.00 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-In other news, CEO C Douglas Mcmillon sold 29,124 shares of the company’s stock in a transaction dated Thursday, September 26th.
+In other Walmart news, CEO C Douglas Mcmillon sold 29,124 shares of the business’s stock in a transaction on Thursday, September 26th.
 The shares were sold at an average price of $80.64, for a total value of $2,348,559.36.
-Following the sale, the chief executive officer now owns 3,873,053 shares in the company, valued at approximately $312,322,993.92.
-This represents a 0.00 % decrease in their position.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Following the completion of the sale, the chief executive officer now directly owns 3,873,053 shares of the company’s stock, valued at $312,322,993.92.
+The trade was a 0.00 % decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.

-WMT has been the topic of several research reports.
-Melius Research began coverage on Walmart in a research report on Monday, September 23rd.
-They set a “buy” rating and a $95.00 price target on the stock.
-Evercore ISI increased their target price on shares of Walmart from $78.00 to $80.00 and gave the stock an “outperform” rating in a report on Thursday, August 22nd.
-Roth Mkm lifted their price target on shares of Walmart from $71.00 to $81.00 and gave the company a “buy” rating in a report on Friday, August 16th.
-UBS Group increased their price objective on shares of Walmart from $74.00 to $81.00 and gave the stock a “buy” rating in a research note on Friday, August 16th.
-Finally, KeyCorp raised their target price on shares of Walmart from $75.00 to $82.00 and gave the stock an “overweight” rating in a report on Wednesday, July 17th.
-One investment analyst has rated the stock with a hold rating, twenty-eight have assigned a buy rating and two have assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company has a consensus rating of “Buy” and an average target price of $81.62.
+Several equities analysts have recently commented on the stock.
+Redburn Atlantic raised shares of Walmart to a “strong-buy” rating in a research note on Monday, September 23rd.
+Telsey Advisory Group lifted their price objective on Walmart from $75.00 to $82.00 and gave the stock an “outperform” rating in a research report on Friday, August 16th.
+StockNews.com raised Walmart from a “buy” rating to a “strong-buy” rating in a research note on Friday, August 16th.
+KeyCorp lifted their price target on shares of Walmart from $75.00 to $82.00 and gave the company an “overweight” rating in a report on Wednesday, July 17th.
+Finally, Jefferies Financial Group upped their price objective on shares of Walmart from $85.00 to $90.00 and gave the stock a “buy” rating in a report on Wednesday, September 4th.
+One investment analyst has rated the stock with a hold rating, twenty-eight have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of “Buy” and an average target price of $81.62.

-Walmart (NYSE:WMT – Get Free Report) last released its quarterly earnings results on Thursday, August 15th.
-The retailer reported $0.67 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.65 by $0.02.
-The company had revenue of $169.30 billion during the quarter, compared to analysts’ expectations of $168.56 billion.
-Walmart had a net margin of 2.34% and a return on equity of 21.72%.
-The business’s quarterly revenue was up 4.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.61 earnings per share.
-On average, equities research analysts anticipate that Walmart Inc. will post 2.44 EPS for the current year.
+Walmart (NYSE:WMT – Get Free Report) last announced its earnings results on Thursday, August 15th.
+The retailer reported $0.67 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.65 by $0.02.
+Walmart had a return on equity of 21.72% and a net margin of 2.34%.
+The business had revenue of $169.30 billion during the quarter, compared to analyst estimates of $168.56 billion.
+During the same quarter in the previous year, the business earned $0.61 earnings per share.
+The company’s revenue for the quarter was up 4.7% compared to the same quarter last year.
+As a group, analysts anticipate that Walmart Inc. will post 2.44 earnings per share for the current fiscal year.

 About Walmart